 Information to be obtained and maintained.
-The Construction Code Official shall:

-Obtain and record the actual elevation, in relation to mean sea level, of the lowest floor, including basement, of all new or substantially improved structures and whether or not the structure contains a basement.
+Obtain and record the actual elevation (in relation to mean sea level) of the lowest floor (including basement) of all new or substantially improved structures, and whether or not the structure contains a basement.

 Maintain for public inspection all records pertaining to the provisions of this chapter.

 Alteration of watercourses.
-The Construction Code Official shall:

-Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood-carrying capacity is not diminished.
+Require that maintenance is provided within the altered or relocated portion of said watercourse so the flood-carrying capacity is not diminished.

-The Board of Adjustment as established by Carneys Point Township shall hear and decide appeals and requests for variances from the requirements of this chapter.
+The Board of Adjustment, as established by Carneys Point Township, shall hear and decide appeals and requests for variances from the requirements of this chapter.

 Those aggrieved by the decision of the Board of Adjustment, or any taxpayer, may appeal such decision to the Township Committee.

-The danger to life and property due to flooding or erosion damage.
+The danger to life and property due to flooding or erosion damage;

-The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner.
+The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner;

-The importance of the services provided by the proposed facility to the community.
+The importance of the services provided by the proposed facility to the community;

-The necessity to the facility of a waterfront location, where applicable.
+The necessity to the facility of a waterfront location, where applicable;

-The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage.
+The availability of alternative locations for the proposed use which are not subject to flooding or erosion damage;

-The compatibility of the proposed use with existing and anticipated development.
+The compatibility of the proposed use with existing and anticipated development;

-The relationship of the proposed use to the Comprehensive Plan and floodplain management program of that area.
+The relationship of the proposed use to the comprehensive plan and floodplain management program of that area;

-The safety of access to the property in times of flood for ordinary and emergency vehicles.
+The safety of access to the property in times of flood for ordinary and emergency vehicles;

-The costs of providing governmental services during and after flood conditions, including the maintenance and repair of public utilities and facilities such as sewer, gas, electrical and water systems, and streets and bridges.
+The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities such as sewer, gas, electrical and water systems, and streets and bridges.

-Upon consideration of the factors of § 106-15D and the purposes of this chapter, the Board of Adjustment may attach such conditions to the granting of variances as it deems necessary to further the purposes of this chapter.
+Upon consideration of the factors of § 106-15A(4) and the purposes of this chapter, the Board of Adjustment may attach such conditions to the granting of variances as it deems necessary to further the purposes of this chapter.